rakeshvattikonda/asic-interview/docs/index.md

 # 👋 Hello!
 # Welcome to *asic-interview* website! 🚀

-The field of Very Large Scale Integration (VLSI) plays a crucial role in modern semiconductor technology, shaping the design of chips used in consumer electronics, computing, and communication systems.
-With companies constantly pushing the boundaries of performance, power efficiency, and cost, there is a growing demand for **skilled VLSI engineers**.
+With VLSI companies constantly pushing the boundaries of performance, power efficiency, and cost, there is a growing demand for **skilled VLSI engineers**.
 However, securing a role in this competitive field requires thorough preparation, not just in technical concepts but also in problem-solving and communication skills.

 ## 💡 Why This Website?